executors/executors/README.md

 # Introduction

 This paper describes a programming model for executors, which are modular components for creating execution.
-Executors decouple software from the details of execution resources and present a uniform interface for work creation.
+Executors decouple software from the disparate, non-uniform interfaces of execution resources and present a uniform interface for work creation.
 The model proposed by this paper represents what we believe is the functionality necessary to compose executors with existing standard control structures such as `std::async()` and parallel algorithms, as well as near-standards such as the functionality found in various technical specifications, including the Concurrency, Networking, and Parallelism TSes.
 We intend this proposal to be an extensible basis for all future development of execution in C++ which necessarily entails functionality beyond the scope of this basic proposal.

 In our programming model, executors introduce a uniform interface for creating execution that may not be common to the underlying execution resources actually